The Millennium Earl

 The cane also didn't appear in any colored reference, so I decided to match it with the shoes I had for the costume and make it dark brown.
 I had the perfect base cane already in my closet from an old Halloween costume, so I just gessoed and painted it with acrylics, and it was done.

 I didn't even try to fit making the gloves into my schedule, so I decided to buy and alter a pair instead.
 I sewed on the three lines and that was it.

-The shoes are an old pair we got to borrow, that just happened to be an accurate shape and fit him perfectly.
+The shoes are an old pair I got to borrow, that just happened to be an accurate shape and fit him perfectly.

 The costume was worn to Expomanga 2012 in Madrid on Saturday and Sunday, accompanied by my Allen Walker cosplay.
 He also took part in the contest.
 I wish we had gotten more photos but the heat was so agonizing!!

 I've been planning to remake parts of the costume because I know I could've made it better with more time and money.
-I'll remake the mask using a wire mesh base (I'll order it from abroad if needed), which will help me get the shape more realistic, and I want to spend more time making it smooth.
+I'll remake the mask using a wire mesh base, which will help me get the shape more realistic, and I want to spend more time making it smooth.
 I also want to make a fitted coat from a thicker material and fix the shirt a bit.
-I want more photos of this with me as Allen, so till then.
-DX
+I want more photos of this character, damn.

 Please log in or register to view comments.